For gallery, scroll -->

 Bonnie Gangelhoff

-Senior Editor, Southwest Art Magazine, June 2006
+Senior Editor, Southwest Art Magazine

 Randy Bacon has always been attracted to the quality of light, the precise colors and the big skies of his native state.